Hot weather conditions persist in Punjab, Haryana | Science-Environment

 - India

-There was no relief from hot weather conditions in Punjab and Haryana on Saturday, with Bathinda recording a high of 42 degrees Celsius.
+There was no let up in hot weather conditions in Punjab and Haryana where the maximum temperatures were several degrees above the normal on Thursday.

-The maximum temperature in Bathinda in Punjab was the highest in the two states.

-Among other places in Punjab, Amritsar, Ludhiana, Patiala and Faridkot recorded their maximum temperatures at 35.4, 35.2, 37.8 and 37 degrees Celsius respectively, according to a report of the Meteorological Department here.
+Gurgaon in Haryana sizzled at 43.7 degrees Celsius, six notches above than what is normal for this time of the year, according to the meteorological department here.

-In Haryana, Ambala, Hisar and Karnal recorded their respective maximum temperatures at 38, 40.6 and 36.6 degrees Celsius, up to three degrees above normal.
+Among other places, Ambala, Hisar and Karnal recorded their maximum temperatures at 40.8 degrees Celsius, 42.8 degrees Celsius and 39.4 degrees Celsius respectively, up to five degrees above the normal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)